 Expected Volatility-Volatility is a measure of the amount by which a financial variable such as share price has fluctuated (historical volatility) or is expected to fluctuate (expected volatility) during a period.
-Prior to the Company's initial public offering, there was not a market for the Company's shares.
-The Company utilizes the historical volatilities of a peer group (e.g., several public entities of similar size, complexity, and stage of development), along with the Company's historical volatility since its initial public offering to determine its expected volatility.
+Effective January 1, 2020, the Company bases the expected volatility on the historical volatility of the Company's publicly traded common stock.
+Prior to January 1, 2020, the Company utilized the historical volatilities of a peer group (e.g., several public entities of similar size, complexity, and stage of development), along with the Company's historical volatility since its initial public offering, to determine its expected volatility.